 The original proprietor was Mr W. Hainsworth, who engaged the architect W. Peel Schofield of Leeds to design the pretty new cinema.

 The balcony front was richly decorated in Edwardian style garlands and medalions.

 However, it was a very early closure as the last film "Captain Blood, Fugitive" was screened on the 2nd September 1953.

-There is now a false ceiling at balcony level – it is not known if any of the plasterwork survives nearly fifty after closure.
+There is now a false ceiling at balcony level – it is not known if any of the plasterwork survives over 60 years after closure.

 Just login to your account and subscribe to this theater